SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Detailed Visualization of Component Effects

 \section{Detailed Visualization of Component Effects}

-As stated in §~\ref{sec:w1_w2_analysis}, we analyzed the individual roles of $\mathbf{w}_1$ and $\mathbf{w}_2$ by decomposing our residual vector $\delta'$ into its components:
+As stated in §~\ref{sec:compute-r} and §~\ref{sec:w1_w2_analysis}, we posited that $\mathbf{w}_1$ increases the logit of the new attribute $a^{\ast}$ and $\mathbf{w}_2$ decreases the logit of the original attribute $a$.
+To test this, we analyzed the individual roles of $\mathbf{w}_1$ and $\mathbf{w}_2$ by decomposing our residual vector $\boldsymbol{\delta}'$ into its components:

-We then observed the changes in logits for the original object $o$ (``Google'') and the new object $o^{\ast}$ (``Apple'') by incrementally adding each component to the residual stream $\mathbf{h}$, scaled by an interpolation factor $k \in [0, 1]$.
+We then observed the changes in logits for the original attribute $a$ (``Google'') and the new attribute $a^{\ast}$ (``Apple'') by incrementally adding each component to the residual stream $\mathbf{h}$, scaled by an interpolation factor $k \in [0, 1]$.

-Figure~\ref{fig:full_graph} provides a full breakdown of these effects for the edit (\emph{``Chrome''}, \emph{``was developed by''}, \emph{``Apple''}).
-The results confirm our finding that the $\Delta \mathbf{w}_1$ component is effective at increasing the logit of the new object $o^\ast$, while the $\Delta \mathbf{w}_2$ component is effective at decreasing the logit of the old object $o$.
+Fig.~\ref{fig:full_graph} provides a full breakdown of these effects for the edit (\emph{``Chrome''}, \emph{``was developed by''}, \emph{``Apple''}).
+The results confirm our finding that the $\Delta \mathbf{w}_1$ component is effective at increasing the logit of the new attribute $a^\ast$, while the $\Delta \mathbf{w}_2$ component is effective at decreasing the logit of the old attribute $a$.

-However, the plots also illustrate that $\mathbf{w}_1$ also suppresses the old object $o$, and $\mathbf{w}_2$ promotes the new object $o^\ast$, rather than each playing only a single role.
+However, the plots also illustrate that $\mathbf{w}_1$ also suppresses the old attribute $a$, and $\mathbf{w}_2$ promotes the new attribute $a^\ast$, rather than each playing only a single role.
 This visual evidence reinforces the point that the components are not fully disentangled.